12 Top-Rated Attractions & Things to Do in Dortmund

 Where to Stay in Dortmund for Sightseeing

-We recommend these convenient hotels in Dortmund with easy access to city center attractions:
+If you're planning on visiting Dortmund Germany, we recommend these convenient hotels with easy access to city center attractions: